Giometric/UniSonic/README.md

 [![SonicGif](https://thumbs.gfycat.com/BonyGrandioseEquestrian-size_restricted.gif "A short GIF demonstrating some of the features.")](https://gfycat.com/bonygrandioseequestrian)

 ## Controls
 Movement is done with *WASD*, *Space* to jump.
-Pressing down while moving to roll is supported (and has the correct movement-altering behavior), but crouching and spin-dashing are not implemented yet.
-*Tab* opens and closes the debug UI on the top-left of the screen. *R* will reset Sonic to his start location, and holding *Left-Shift* will active a super-acceleration mode.
+*Tab* opens and closes the debug UI on the top-left of the screen. *R* will reset Sonic to his start location, and holding *Left-Shift* will activate a super-acceleration mode.

 All input is done via Unity's old InputManager, and the mappings can be edited from there (Project Settings > Input Manager).